top of page

 • Wrapping Supplies (Scissors, Paper, Tissue Paper, Boxes, Ribbon, Tape, Labels)

-I also recommend taking the time to organize these so they aren't in a big pile or stuffed in a box.. but you know me, I love organization.
+I also recommend organizing these so they aren't in a big pile or stuffed in a box.. but you know me, I love organization.

 Create a Budget